basmala-ayman/Book_Store_Website/README.md

-tGPT said:
-Here's the revised README for your Book Store project:

 # Book Store Website

 A dynamic and engaging platform designed for book enthusiasts to explore, purchase, and borrow books in multiple formats, including paper, e-books, and audiobooks.